tomixu/parallel_ios_tests/README.md

 same time.
 It might not be obvious how to do that, it also is not possible by just using `xcodebuild`.
 Instead we need to use [xctool's](https://github.com/facebook/xctool) feature of separating the `build-tests` phase from the `run-tests` phase.
-Due to some internal implementation details of `xctool` it's mandatory to path the `-derivedDataPath` option to both phases.
+Due to some internal implementation details of `xctool` it's mandatory to pass the `-derivedDataPath` option to both phases.
+It also needs to be an absolute path!
 Right now it's also required to use the current `master` of `xctool`.

 ## Start simple